pyvisa/pyvisa-py/docs/source/compliance.rst

 | **Used by:** all resources except USB RAW
 | **Access:** R/W
 | **Coverage:**
-|  - HiSLIP: Partial; HiSLIP stores the value but does not use it to terminate reads.
+|  - HiSLIP, ASRL: Partial; stores the value but does not use it to terminate reads.
 |  - All others: Full

 Proposition for future change: to be tackled together with ``VI_ATTR_TERMCHAR``